ChrisWilday/hello-world/README.md

 # hello-world
 class lab repository
 My name is Chris Wilday.
-I like skiing... so I like that it is snowing out right now.
+I like skiing... so I'm glad it is snowing right now. :)